scferro/scferro.github.io/_projects/(02) a_star.md

 ---
-name: A* Algorithm to Navigate From Scratch
+name: A* Algorithm for Robot Navigation From Scratch
 tools: [AI, Python, Autonomous Navigation, A*, Path Planning]
 image: https://scferro.github.io/assets/astar_main.png
 description: Used the A* algorithm to plan paths for a simulated robot.